Creating a network load balancer

 . - Healthy threshold: Number of successful checks required to consider a VM instance ready to receive traffic.

-- Unhealthy threshold: Number of failed checks to stop routing traffic to a VM.
+- Unhealthy threshold: Number of failed checks after which no traffic will be routed to a VM instance.

 -